Kenneth E. Bentsen, Jr. - President and CEO

 Prior to his service in Congress, Mr. Bentsen was an investment banker at both a major Wall Street firm and a large regional firm, where he specialized in municipal and mortgage finance.

-Mr. Bentsen holds a B.A. from the University of St. Thomas and an M.P.A. from American University.
+Mr. Bentsen has a B.A. from the University of St. Thomas and an M.P.A. from American University.

 Mr. Blocker is the Executive Vice President of Public Policy & Advocacy for SIFMA.
 In this capacity, Mr. Blocker leads a team who engage with lawmakers and regulators on international, federal and state issues impacting the financial services industry.

-Prior to joining SIFMA, Mr. Blocker was managing director, federal affairs manager in the U.S. Office of Public Policy at UBS.
+Prior to joining SIFMA, Mr. Blocker was Managing Director, Federal Affairs Manager in the U.S. Office of Public Policy at UBS.
 Mr. Blocker represented UBS on a wide range of issues with a primary focus on banking, securities, and other financial services issues on Capitol Hill and in the Executive Branch.
-In particular, he was the lead lobbyist for UBS during both the legislative debate and the regulatory implementation of Dodd-Frank.
+In particular, he was the lead lobbyist on financial services issues for UBS during both the legislative debate and the regulatory implementation of Dodd-Frank.
 In addition, Andy served as a trusted resource to inform both individual and institutional clients on political and policy actions in Washington and how they could impact their strategic investment decisions.

-Prior to his role at UBS, Mr. Blocker was vice president of government relations at the New York Stock Exchange (now NYSE Euronext), where he was responsible for developing and coordinating lobbying strategy regarding market structure, corporate governance, international market collaboration, and tax issues.
-Prior to joining the Exchange, Andy represented American Airlines in over twenty international route negotiations between the U.S. and foreign governments, and worked on the Air Transportation Safety and System Stabilization Act post September 11th.
+Prior to his role at UBS, Mr. Blocker was Vice President of Government Relations at the New York Stock Exchange (now NYSE Euronext), where he was responsible for developing and coordinating lobbying strategy regarding market structure (including Reg NMS), corporate governance, international market collaboration, and tax issues.
+Prior to joining the Exchange, Andy represented American Airlines in over twenty international route negotiations between the U.S. and foreign governments, and worked to secure liability relief as part of the Air Transportation Safety and System Stabilization Act post September 11th.

-During his tenure in the public sector, he worked as a legislative assistant to Congressman Martin Frost (D-TX), and budget analyst for the Senate Budget Committee.
+During his tenure in the public sector, he worked as Legislative Assistant to Congressman Martin Frost (D-TX), and Senior Budget Analyst for the Senate Budget Committee.
 He also worked for the Clinton White House, where as Special Assistant to the President for Legislative Affairs, he provided policy-making and strategic advice to the President, and contributed to the passage of the 1997 Bipartisan Balanced Budget Agreement.